XraySpectroscopy/XASDataLibrary/doc/login.rst

 A note on passwords
 ----------------------------------------------

-The password used for accounts on xaslib should follow the normal rules for good passwords.
+The password used for accounts on XASLIB should follow the normal rules for good passwords.
 We require only that they are at least 7 characters long, but you should not use common words or passwords used for other accounts.